Bullseye (1980 American game show): Main game

 Two contestants competed, one a returning champion who had initial control of the game.
 The gameboard consisted of three circular windows arranged in an upside-down triangle.
 Eight different categories were available per game, four in each of the top two windows, while the bottom window displayed numbers from one to five as well as a bullseye.

-The windows were covered up and spun to randomize the contents, and the contestant in control hit a plunger to freeze and reveal them.
+The windows were covered up and spun to randomize the contents, and the contestant in control hit a button on his/her podium to freeze and reveal them.
 Each top window displayed a category and a dollar amount from $50 to $200 in increments of $50, and the bottom window indicated the number of questions in a "contract" that had to be completed in order to claim any money.
 After choosing a category/value pair, the contestant answered one question at a time; each correct response added the value to a pot.
 The bullseye represented an open-ended contract, which allowed a contestant to continue answering questions as long as he/she desired and stop after any correct response.
 If a contestant missed a question at any point, the opponent was given a chance to take control of the contract with a right answer; if a bullseye had been spun, the opponent could then either end the contract or take more questions.
 If both contestants missed the same question, whether on a bullseye or not, it was thrown out and control reverted to the contestant who had originally tried to answer it.
 Once a contract was completed or ended, the contestant who did so could choose to bank the money in the pot and give up control of the next spin to the opponent, or leave the money in the pot and spin again.

 Originally, the first contestant to bank $1,000 or more won the game.
 During the two-week period of November 24 to December 5, 1980, the same amount won by a champion in the main game would also be donated to a children's charity.
 To ensure the charities would receive more money, the question values were doubled to $100 to $400, with a total of $2,000 or more needed to win, and these increased amounts remained in place for the rest of the series.
+Later, prior to December 1981, a $500 value was added to the main game.

 Contestants kept any money banked during a game, regardless of the outcome, making Bullseye one of the few Barry & Enright shows to allow losing contestants to keep winnings from the game.

 Since the champion always spun first, it was possible for him/her to win without giving the challenger an opportunity to play.
 If this happened, the challenger returned to play again in the next game.

 As was the case with most Barry & Enright game shows, a contestant won a new car after every fifth victory, and players competed until beaten in the main game.